-- (a) the solicitor acted as an agent for his client when paying the third party; - (b) the client actually received and used the goods or services provided by the third party to the solicitor; - (c) the client was responsible for paying the third party; - (d) the client authorised the solicitor to make payment on his behalf; - (e) the client knew that the goods or services would be provided by a third party; - (f) the solicitor's outlay must be separately itemised when invoicing the client; - (a) the solicitor must recover only the exact amount paid to the third party;
+- (a) the solicitor acted as an agent for his client when paying the third party; - (b) the client actually received and used the goods or services provided by the third party to the solicitor; - (c) the client was responsible for paying the third party; - (d) the client authorised the solicitor to make payment on his behalf; - (e) the client knew that the goods or services would be provided by a third party; - (f) the solicitor's outlay must be separately itemised when invoicing the client; - (g) the solicitor must recover only the exact amount paid to the third party; - (h) the goods or services paid for must be clearly additional to the supplies made by the solicitor to their client. - 4.15 All of these conditions must be satisfied before a payment can be treated as a disbursement for VAT purposes.
+The following may be treated as disbursements provided the guidelines set out above are adhered to: - (a) company registration fees; - (b) company search fees; - (c) court fees; - (d) witness fees; - (e) sheriff agent fees; - (f) oath fees paid to a solicitor or Commissioner for Oaths.

-- (h) the goods or services paid for must be clearly additional to the supplies made by the solicitor to their client. - 4.15 All of these conditions must be satisfied before a payment can be treated as a disbursement for VAT purposes.
-The following may be treated as disbursements provided the guidelines set out above are adhered to: - (a) company registration fees; - (b) company search fees; - (c) land registry postal search and registration fees; - (d) land charges postal search and registration fees; - (e) court fees; - (f) witness fees; - (g) sheriff agent fees; - (h) oath fees paid to a solicitor or Commissioner for Oaths. - 4.16 Because of uncertainty as to the treatment of some disbursements, in particular in relation to experts' reports and interpreters' fees, where a provider is in doubt how to account for VAT they should contact either their HMRC office or their usual tax advisers.
+- 4.16 Recent caselaw1 has indicated a restrictive approach to what can be considered a true VAT disbursement.
+Note in particular that since the Brabners LLP case, the HMRC concession that the fees for postal searches could be considered true disbursements has been withdrawn.
+The Law Society have provided quidance on this issue. - 4.17 Because of uncertainty as to the treatment of some disbursements, in particular in relation to experts' reports and interpreters' fees, where a provider is in doubt how to account for VAT they should contact either their HMRC office or their usual tax advisers.